 A shakti mat - a modern bed of nails - can also be tried here in the suite, which stimulates the blood supply to the whole back and neck (or legs) with pinpoint pressure with thousands of spikes.
 Steve uses techniques such as applying pressure, joint rotations and stretching to stimulate and balance chi - the Chinese language for energy flow - throughout the receiver's body.

-Treatment is typically received through clothing so wear something loose and comfortable clothing.
+Treatment is typically received through clothing so wear something loose and comfortable such as yoga trousers or long shorts and a baggy T-shirt.
 A full body session lasts 1 to 2 hours and takes place on a chair and massage table.

 Acupressure can be seen as halfway between acupuncture and massage in that it incorporates the beauty and power of touch alongside specific body energy points of high electrical conductivity.
-In Chinese Traditional Medicine, when you open healing energy through meridians, all systems of the body are balanced (vascular, nervous, endocrine, skeletal, muscular, and immune systems).
+In Chinese Traditional Medicine, when you open healing energy through meridians, all systems of the body (vascular, nervous, endocrine, skeletal, muscular, and immune systems) are balanced.
 With over 365 traditional points, connected to the 12 meridians, the use of flow patterns, or point recipes, heal through the free flow of energy through the body (similar in theory to a yogic practice of movements).

 Energy meridians are a key principle behind many more treatments avaialble at Man on the Couch, including Shiatsu, Emotional Freedom Technique (Tapping), Indian Head Massage, Japanese Hand Massage, Thai Foot Massage, Reflexology, Marma Point Facial Massage, Thai Yoga Massage, and Marma Chikitsa.
 All these treatments are complementary therapies and so are not used to replace normal medical or psychological treatment, but can act to supplement the healing effect of such treatments.